Q1. Explain why nomadic tribes need to move from one place to another. What are the advantages to the environment of this continuous movement?

 (d) Grazing Tax

-Ans. (a) Waste Land rules: To colonial officials all uncultivated land was unproductive, it produced neither revenue nor agricultural produce.
+Ans. (a) Waste Land rules: To colonial officials, all uncultivated land was unproductive, it produced neither revenue nor agricultural produce.
 It was considered as a wasteland, which had to be brought under the plough.
 Wasteland rules were enacted in the mid-19th century in many parts of the country.
 By these rules, uncultivated land was taken over and given to select individuals.
 In most places, the land taken over was the grazing tracts used by the pastoralists.
-So expansion of cultivation meant fewer pastures for the animals.
+So, the expansion of cultivation meant fewer pastures for the animals.

-(b) Forest Acts: In the mid-19th century various Forest Acts were enacted in different provinces.
+(b) Forest Acts: In the mid-19th century, various Forest Acts were enacted in different provinces.
 Through these Acts, forests were divided into Reserved Forests and Protected Forests.
-The pastoralists had no access to the Reserved Forests, In the Protected Forests, some grazing rights were given to the pastoralists but their movement was restricted.
-The colonial officials believed that grazing destroyed the saplings and flocks munched away the shoots.
+The pastoralists had no access to the Reserved Forests; in the Protected Forests, some grazing rights were given to the pastoralists, but their movement was restricted.
+The colonial officials believed that grazing destroyed the saplings, and flocks munched away the shoots.

 The Forest Acts changed the lives of the pastoralists.
 They were prevented from entering many forests, that had earlier provided good pastures.
 The pastoralists now needed a permit for entry.
 It specified the period during which they could stay in the forest.
 If they overstayed, they were fined.
 They had to leave the forest, even when forage was available.

 In 1871, the colonial government passed the Criminal Tribes Act.
-According to this Act many communities of pastoralists, craftsmen and traders were classified as Criminal Tribes.
+According to this Act, many communities of pastoralists, craftsmen, and traders were classified as Criminal Tribes.
 These communities had to live only in notified village settlements.
 They were not allowed to move out without a permit.
 The police kept a continuous watch on these people.

-(d) Grazing Tax: The aim of the colonial government was to collect as much revenue as possible, so tax was imposed on land, water, salt, trade goods and animals.
+(d) Grazing Tax: The aim of the colonial government was to collect as much revenue as possible, so tax was imposed on land, water, salt, trade goods, and animals.
 By 1880, each pastoralist was given a pass.
 Each cattle herder had to pay tax for each cattle head.
 The amount paid was entered on the pass.

-Ques.3.
+Q3.
 Give reasons to explain why the Maasai community lost their grazing lands.

 Ans.
 The Maasai community lost their grazing lands because:

-(i) Before colonial times, Maasailand stretched over vast area from north Kenya to the steppes of northern Tanzania.
+(i) Before colonial times, Maasailand stretched over a vast area from north Kenya to the steppes of northern Tanzania.
 In the late 19th century, the European powers scrambled for territorial possessions in Africa.
 Africa was soon divided between the European powers.
 In 1885, Maasailand was cut into half with an international boundary between British Kenya and German Tanganyika.
 The best grazing lands were gradually taken over for White settlement.
 The Maasai remained in a small area.
-The Maasai lost 60 per cent of their pre-colonial lands.
+The Maasai lost 60 percent of their pre-colonial lands.
 They were pushed to arid land with little rainfall and poor pastures.

-Ques.4.
+Q4.
 There are many similarities in the way in which the modern world forced changes in the lives of pastoral communities in India and East Africa.
 Write about any two examples of changes which were similar for Indian pastoralists and the Massai herders.

 In Maasailand, large areas of grazing land were turned into game reserves.
-Pastoralists could not enter the reserves, they could neither hunt animals nor graze their herds.
+Pastoralists could not enter the reserves; they could neither hunt animals nor graze their herds.

 (b) Forest Acts changed the lives of the pastoralists.
 They could not enter many forests, which had earlier provided forage for their cattle.
-They needed a permit for entry, their entry and departure were specified and the number of days they could spend in the Forest was limited.
+They needed a permit for entry, their entry and departure were specified, and the number of days they could spend in the Forest was limited.
 The pastoral groups in Africa were forced to stay within the limits of the reserves.
 They could not move out with their stock without special permits.
 It was difficult to get permits.